CMSgov/cms-oeda-dasg/rfcs/0000-git-ops-for-github.md

-For a more detailed design proposal, please see the proof of concept accompanying this RFC in the [Proof of concept for GitHub Git ops](https://github.com/CMSgov/cms-oeda-dasg/pull/3) pull request.
+For a more detailed design proposal, please see the proof of concept accompanying this RFC in the [CMSgov/cms-oeda-dasg#3](https://github.com/CMSgov/cms-oeda-dasg/pull/3) pull request.

 ### Proposed Solution: Unresolved Questions